pedr0santos/Tablet-Industrial-App/README.md

 # Tablet-Industrial-App
-A industrial application made for tablets
+An industrial application made for tablets